simplexidev/sdevlibs/README.md

 Contributing is as easy as filing an issue, fixing a bug, or suggesting a new feature.

-Please see the [CONTRIBUTING.md](https://github.com/tom-corwin/LibUISharp/blob/master/CONTRIBUTING.md) file for more information.
+Although the document is a work in progress, please see the [CONTRIBUTING.md](https://github.com/tom-corwin/LibUISharp/blob/master/CONTRIBUTING.md) file for more information on contributing.